 In the Center: The Jerusalem Water undertaking (JWU) is the largest and oldest service provider serving 330,000 people in the two cities of Ramallah and Al-Bireh, 10 smaller towns, and more than 45 villages and 5 refugee camps.
 JWU was enacted in 1966 to develop new water resources, control all water projects in the area and bear the responsibility of providing the population with potable water.
-It is a corporatized entity, non-profit, and independent civil organization run by a Board of Directors with representatives from the three main municipalities in the area; Unaccounted for water (UFW) is at about 26% But has one of the highest tariffs in the region.
+It is a corporatized entity, non-profit, and independent civil organization run by a Board of Directors with representatives from the three main municipalities in the area; Unaccounted for water (UFW) is at about 26% but has one of the highest tariffs in the region.
+It can readily become the RWU in the Center.

-In the North: Cities, small towns, municipalities provide the water and sewer services.
-In the North-Eastern Jenin area, a Joint Service Councils (JSC) formed by seven and eleven villages provide the water, according to the Joint Council for Services Planning and Development (JCSPD) Bylaw of 2006.
-The goal is to develop a Northern Regional Water Utility, the development of which has received the least attention though the governorates have had significant investment in developing water infrastructure.
-The NRWU undertaking will be significant since the water sector in this region is more fragmented than in any other region requiring extensive planning and investment to have a number of joint service councils develop and consolidate water resources and infrastructure.
+In the North: Joint Service Councils (JSC) were formed, according to the Joint Council for Services Planning and Development (JCSPD) Bylaw of 2006.
+The goal is to develop a Northern Regional Water Utility, NRWU.
+The development received the least attention though the governorates have had significant investment in developing water infrastructure.
+The NRWU undertaking will require extensive planning and investment to have a number of joint service councils develop and consolidate water resources and infrastructure.

-In the South: The Water Supply and Sewage Authority WSSA a much smaller utility than JWU, serves Bethlehem and the neighboring towns of Beit Jala and Beit Sahour.
-The Southern Area Services Improvement (SAWSIP) Program, funded by the WB, aimed at improving sufficiency and efficiency of water and wastewater services in the southern area of the West Bank, preparing and implementing an appropriate institutional framework for water and wastewater services provision, and build regulatory and institutional capacity.
-The desired impact was to restore infrastructure, strengthen institutions, and facilitate PSP presence in the economy.
+In the South: The Water Supply and Sewage Authority WSSA serves Bethlehem, Beit Jala and Beit Sahour.
+A Southern Area Services Improvement (SAWSIP) Program, funded by the WB, was initiated to improve efficiency of water and wastewater services in the southern area of the West Bank, prepare and implement an appropriate institutional framework for water and wastewater services provision, build regulatory and institutional capacity, restore infrastructure, and facilitate PSP presence in the economy.

 The program started in 1999 and was completed in early 2006 without the creation of a Southern Utility.

-In the Gaza Strip: There is one JWSC in Gaza, namely the Coastal Municipal Water Utility (CWMU) in addition to water divisions in a number of municipalities.
+In the Gaza Strip: There is one JWSC in Gaza, Coastal Municipal Water Utility (CWMU) in addition to water divisions in a number of municipalities.
 The Coastal Utility was established by Decree of the Minister of LoG in 2000.
 Municipalities are represented in the general assembly of the Utility in proportion to the total assets transferred to the CMWU.
 Municipalities are well represented on the Board.
 This model has been fairly successful leading to operational improvements like more rapid response to repairs while benefitting from the economy of scale.
 However, the process is not completed mainly due to political strife and we understand that the situation has drastically changed.